Permissible Communications: Internal

 Exam Tip: Gotchas

-• Marketing materials require PRINCIPAL approval before external distribution.
-The principal sign-off is not optional or after-the-fact.
-It happens before the deck leaves the firm.
+• Marketing materials require the review and approval called for by the communication's type, audience, and applicable rules and firm procedures before external distribution.
+The sign-off is not optional or after-the-fact; it happens before the deck leaves the firm.

 • Of all internal conversations, banker-to-research is the most heavily regulated.
 That's the entire point of the FINRA research-analyst conduct rule (covered next).
 Banker-to-syndicate or banker-to-industry-specialist conversations are routine.